Dominican Citizenship & Nationality Services

 • Children of Dominican citizens (born anywhere in the world)

-• Grandchildren of Dominican citizens (via Dominican parent)
+• Grandchildren of Dominican citizens (via a Dominican parent)

 • Great-grandchildren in specific circumstances